-• DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (part 4: Allegations made against/concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors)
+DfE "Keeping children safe in education: Statutory guidance for schools and colleges" (Part 4: Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors)

-1) Individual Staff/Volunteers/Other Adults who receive the allegation:
+Individual Staff/Volunteers/Other Adults who receive the allegation:

 - i.
 Write and sign a dated and timed note of what has been disclosed or noticed, said or done. - ii.
 Report immediately to the Headteacher. - iii.
 Pass on the written record. - iv.
 If the allegation or safeguarding concern is about the conduct of the Headteacher, report immediately to the Chair of Governors.
 Pass on the written record.
-(If there is difficulty reporting to the Chair of Governors, contact the Allegations Manager (LADO), Safeguarding and Performance Unit as soon as possible.)
+(If there is difficulty reporting to the Chair of Governors, contact the Allegations Manager (LADO), as soon as possible.)

-2) Headteacher (or Chair of Govenors)
+Headteacher (or Chair of Govenors)